-Rules 3.10 and 3.10A of the Listing Rules require an issuer to have a minimum of three independent non-executive directors (representing at least one-third of the board) with at least one of them possessing appropriate professional qualifications or accounting or related financial management expertise.
+Listing Rules 3.10 and 3.10A require an issuer to have a minimum of three independent non-executive directors (representing at least one-third of the board) with at least one of them possessing appropriate professional qualifications or accounting or related financial management expertise.

-Throughout the year ended 31 December 2023, the Board has met the above Listing Rule requirements.
-Actually, the proportion of independent non-executive Directors is higher than what is required by the Listing Rules since the three independent non-executive Directors represent more than one-third of the Board.
+The Board has met the above Listing Rule requirements.
+Actually, the proportion of independent non-executive Directors is higher than what is required by the Listing Rules since currently the four independent non-executive Directors represent more than one-half of the Board.

 The members of the Board have skills and experience appropriate for the business requirements and objectives of the Group.
 Each executive Director is responsible for different business and functional division of the Group in accordance with his/her expertise.
 The independent non-executive Directors bring different business and financial expertise, experiences and independent judgment to the Board and they are invited to serve on the Board committees.
-Through participation in Board meetings, and taking the lead in managing issues involving potential conflicts of interests, the independent non-executive Directors bave made contributions to the effective direction of the Company and provided adequate checks and balances to safeguard the interests of both the Group and the Shareholders.
+Through participation in Board meetings, and taking the lead in managing issues involving potential conflicts of interests, the independent non-executive Directors have made contributions to the effective direction of the Company and provided adequate checks and balances to safeguard the interests of both the Group and the Shareholders.